 Welcome to Bella Vista Middle School!
 We are all looking forward to a fun and productive year.

 I have been teaching since 1993 and here in Temecula since 2002.
-I have taught elementary, middle and high school (as Rebecca Scarfone) and recently moved to French Valley with my family.
+I have taught elementary, middle and high school (as Rebecca Scarfone) and recently moved to French Valley with my family in 2016.
 I am currently serving TVUSD as a Math Specialist and will be teaching 8th grade math at BVMS.
 I enjoy hiking and camping and spending time outside with my family.
-We have a 5 year old son, infant daughter and our dogs.
+We have a 5 year old son, infant daughter and 2 dogs.

 I am looking forward to getting to know all my new students and their parents/guardians.
 If you have any questions, feel free to e-mail me.
-I will continue to try to update the grades and the web page every couple days.
-Students must ask themselves daily if they are Safe, Respectful and Responsible inside and outside of the classroom.
 We expect all students to arrive on time and ready to learn.
 Students will be asked to think and engage with math and I know your student can do well.
 It’s time to get ready for high school!
 They are to come to class every day, on time, and with the required materials and assignments!
 This will be a great year!
 Thank you for your cooperation and continued support.
 I am here to support you and your child as they progress in their understanding of mathematics.

 Materials: Please try to have the suggested supplies listed within three days of starting the class.
 I expect all students to have all their materials (pencil, paper and math binder) in a backpack daily.
 I encourage parents to check student backpacks for organization and supplies often!
 If you are unable to get or have the supplies please let me know and I will do my best to provide the materials.